powsybl/powsybl.github.io/docs/tutorials/loadflow/loadflow.md

 The input parameter `parameters` are the properties for the load-flow, standard plus specific ones.

-# Write an implementation of com.powsybl.loadflow.LoadFlowFactory interface.
+# Write an implementation of the LoadFlowFactory interface.

 Here is an empty class *template*  that implements `com.powsybl.loadflow.LoadFlowFactory` interface.